openshift/enhancements/enhancements/ingress/haproxy-reload-interval.md

 ## Summary

-Add an API field to configure OpenShift router's `RELOAD_INTERVAL` environment variable so that administrators can define the minimum frequency the router is allowed to reload to accept new changes.
+Add an API field to configure OpenShift router's `RELOAD_INTERVAL` environment variable so that administrators can define the minimum frequency the router is allowed to reload in order to publish new changes.

-OpenShift router currently hard-codes this reload interval to 5s.
+OpenShift router currently hard-codes this reload interval to 5 seconds.
 It should be possible for administrators to tune this value as necessary.
 Based on the processes run in the cluster and the frequency that it sees new changes, increasing the minimum interval at which the router is allowed to reload can improve its efficiency.
 This proposal extends the existing IngressController API to add a tuning option for the reload interval.

 ## Motivation

 When there is an update to a route or endpoint in the cluster, the configuration for HAProxy changes, requiring that it reload for those changes to take effect.
 When HAProxy reloads to generate a new process with the updated configuration, it must keep the old process running until all its connections die.
-As such, frequent reloading increases the rate of accumulation of HAProxy processes, particularly if it has to handle many long-lived connections.
+As such, too-frequent reloading can increase the rate of accumulation of HAProxy processes, particularly if it has to handle many long-lived connections.
 The default reload interval is set as 5 seconds, which is too low for some scenarios, so it is important that administrators can extend this time interval.

-In addition, HAProxy's roundrobin balancing starts over from the first server every time HAProxy reloads.
+In addition, some of HAProxy's load balancing algorithms are disrupted by reloads.
+For instance, HAProxy's roundrobin load balancing starts over from the first server every time HAProxy reloads.
 Thus, another motivating factor is that frequent reloads can cause load imbalance on a backend's servers when using the roundrobin balancing algorithm.

 ### Goals

-1. Enable the configuration of a reload interval via the `IngressControllerSpec`, specifically via the `IngressControllerSpecTuningOptions`, with a new parameter `ReloadInterval`. `ReloadInterval` exposes OpenShift router's internal environment variable `RELOAD_INTERVAL` as an API that the cluster administrator can set.
+1. Enable the configuration of a reload interval via the `IngressControllerSpec`, specifically via the `IngressControllerTuningOptions`, with a new parameter `ReloadInterval`. `ReloadInterval` exposes OpenShift router's internal environment variable `RELOAD_INTERVAL` as an API that the cluster administrator can set.
 2. Leave the default interval at 5 seconds so that we do not perturb the behavior of existing clusters, particularly during upgrades.
+3. Impose limits on the range of allowed values for the reload interval.
+Specifically, the duration must be between 1 second and 120 seconds.

 ### Non-Goals